 Varicose veins are normally swollen and enlarged.
 They often are lumpy, bulging or twisted and sometimes may be red, blue/purple.

 To understand simply, imagine a road where traffic lights control movement of traffic in one direction.
 However, when traffic lights malfunction, a traffic jam happens.
 Similarly, when valve in the veins do not work properly, blood movement is obstructed which many a times result into Varicose veins.

-What causes Varicose veins?
+What Causes Varicose Veins?

 Genetics can also play a role in varicose vein development, and women are more likely to have them than men.
 Smoking and taking oral contraceptives or hormone replacements also increase your risk of developing varicose veins.